The Patent Litigation Law Review: Nigeria

 ii Proceedings for compulsory licence

-The Court also has the power to hear applications for and to grant compulsory licences in respect of patents.31 An application for compulsory licence may be brought on several grounds.
-These grounds include that:
+The Court has the power to hear applications for and to grant compulsory licences in respect of patents.30 An application for a compulsory licence may be brought on several grounds, including that:

 - the patented invention, being capable of being worked in Nigeria, has not been so worked;